michaelfisher/picam/README.md

 * A power supply and MicroSD card (I used a 32GB card)
 * The Raspberry Pi camera module (or the PiNoIR module)
 * A Bluetooth adapter (I used the Kinivo BTD-400 purchased on [Amazon.com](http://www.amazon.com/Kinivo-BTD-400-Bluetooth-4-0-adapter/dp/B007Q45EF4))
-* Nwazet Pi Camera Box Bundle (purchased from [ModMyPi.com](http://www.modmypi.com/raspberry-pi/camera/nwazet-pi-camera-box-bundle-case,-lens-and-wall-mount-b-plus)) *optional*
+* Nwazet Pi Camera Box Bundle (purchased from [ModMyPi.com](http://www.modmypi.com/raspberry-pi/camera/nwazet-pi-camera-box-bundle-case,-lens-and-wall-mount-b-plus)) *optional, but damn sexy*

 ### Putting it all together:
 ##### Install the Operating System